PelionIoT/meta-mbl/README.md

 # Introduction to meta-mbl

-This is the (Unofficial) mbed Linux OpenEmbedded (OE) distribution layer for creating mbed linux IoT file system images.
+This is the (Unofficial) mbed Linux (MBL) OpenEmbedded (OE) distribution layer for creating mbed linux IoT file system images.

 The main components of the layer are:
 - meta-mbl/conf/mbl.conf.
 This is the OE distribution configuration for creating an mbed linux distribution.
 - meta-mbl/recipes-core/images/mbl-console-image.bb.
 This is the OE recipe for creating a minimal image.

 The current size information is as follows:
+- size of bcm2835-bootfiles (uboot?): ~12MB
+- size of kernel Image: ~13MB
-- size of rootfs: ~12MB.
+- size of rootfs: ~12MB (approx 8MB files actually present).
-- size of sdcard image: ~56MB.
+- size of sdcard image: ~56MB (system is ~33MB where boot partition is ~25MB (kernel+uboot) and rootfs partition is ~8MB).

+An indicative list installed packages is as follows:
+- base-files base-passwd busybox busybox-syslog busybox-udhcpc
+- eudev
+- init-ifupdown initscripts-functions initscripts
+- kbd keymaps
+- libattr1 libblkid1 libc6 libkmod2 libuuid1 libz1
+- modutils-initscripts
+- netbase
+- packagegroup-core-boot
+- run-postinsts
+- shadow-base shadow-securetty shadow sysvinit-inittab sysvinit-pidof sysvinit
+- udev-cache update-alternatives-opkg update-rc.d util-linux-sulogin

 # Dependencies